wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 ## Organization Switch Grant

 According to the OAuth 2.0 flow, to get an access token for a particular organization, you need to authenticate against it by verifying the client and providing user consent.
 To get an access token for another organization, you need to follow the same process.
-With this method, WSO2 CIAM Cloud is using a customized grant called `organzation_switch`, where the token is used for authorizing another organization's resources without verifying the client or providing user consent for that organization.
+With this method, WSO2 Private CIAM Cloud is using a customized grant called `organzation_switch`, where the token is used for authorizing another organization's resources without verifying the client or providing user consent for that organization.

 <img src="../../../assets/img/references/organization-specific-rest-api-routing/organization_switch_grant.png" alt="Organization Switch Grant" width="700">